patrick4k/StrawberryCpp/README.md

 # Strawberry Interpreter
 **Author**: _Patrick Kennedy_

+# NOTE: DOCUMENTATION IS WORK IN PROGRESS
+# LIMITED FUNCTIONALITY IS EXPLAINED AS OF NOW

 Strawberry is a general purpose scripting language with Perl like inspirations.
 Strawberry is written in C++ using ANTLR4 parsing.
 Grammar definitions are in Strawberry/StrawberryLexer.g4 and Strawberry/StrawberryParser.g4.